TLINDEN/valpass/README.md

 - uses 3 different metrics to measure password quality
 - you can configure which metric to use
 - you can also configure the quality thresholds
-- there's support for dictionary lookup, but you need to provide the dictionary
+- there's support for dictionary lookup, but you need to provide the dictionary yourself
 - different metrics for ASCII and UTF-8 character space
 - it's reasonably fast
 - the code is small enough to just copy it into your code